U.S. Chemical Safety Board urges chemical plants to weigh disaster risks

 Harvey dropped five feet of water on the Crosby plant, cutting off power to low-temperature warehouses meant to keep cool organic peroxides used in plastics production.

+“Once the rain started falling, there was almost nothing to be done,” board Lead Investigator Mark Wingard said.
+“They were not expecting the level of rain they got.”

+Much of the planning for flooding was based on past experience and not worst-case scenarios, Wingard said.

-The peroxides were placed in refrigerated trailers as a last resort to keep them from decomposing and catching fire at the plant located 27 miles east of Houston.
+During Harvey the crew working during the storm moved the peroxides to refrigerated trailers as a last resort to keep them from decomposing and catching fire at the plant located 27 miles (43 km) east of Houston.

-But when flood waters cut power to the trailers, the peroxides decomposed, heated up and caught fire, forcing the evacuation of 200 people living within a 1.5 mile radius of the plant.
+But when floodwaters cut power to the trailers, the peroxides decomposed, heated up and caught fire, forcing the evacuation of 200 people living within a 1-1/2-mile (2.4-km)radius of the plant.
 Twenty-one people sought treatment for exposure to fumes from the blaze.

 The evacuation ended after officials set fire to the storage trailers to burn up all of the peroxides.